espressif/esp-video-components/esp_video/examples/common_components/example_video_common/README.md

 **Note 1**: Only SoCs that have more than one SPI port, except for SPI flash and SPI RAM ports, can use the SPI CAM0 and SPI CAM1 simultaneously.

 **Note 2**: If the SPI CAM0 and SPI CAM1 use the same camera sensor and it only owns one I2C slave address, the SPI CAM0 and SPI CAM1 should use different I2C ports to communicate with their target camera sensor.

+**Note 3:** Only the parlio mode supports more than 1-bit to transform data, so only the parlio mode supports "SPI CAM0 Data1 I/O Pin".

 ## Usage Instructions